simon-cutts/serverless-event-sourcing/README.md

 ### Event Stream

 Events traverse the event stream to notify downstream clients.
-The event stream comprises:
+The event stream is transactional and comprises:

-1. A DynamoDB stream from the `CustomerEvent` table, emitting reliable, time ordered sequence of events
+1. A DynamoDB stream from the `CustomerEvent` table, emitting transactional, reliable, time ordered sequence of events.
+Events remain in `CustomerEvent` for the lifetime of the application
 2. The `DynamoDbStreamProcessor` lambda picks data off the DynamoDB stream and reassembles it into a JSON representation of the event.
 This event is then written to the kinesis stream`CustomerEventKinesisStream`.
-3. A Kinesis `CustomerEventKinesisStream` stream maintaining the same time ordered sequence of events that can be fanned out to multiple interested clients
+3. The Kinesis `CustomerEventKinesisStream` stream maintains the same time ordered sequence of events that can be fanned out to multiple interested clients
 4. The `KinesisStreamS3Processor` lambda is an example of a HTTP/2 Kinesis client using [enhanced fan-out](https://docs.aws.amazon.com/streams/latest/dev/introduction-to-enhanced-consumers.html) to read from the stream.
 It writes the events to S3.
-Multiple other enhanced fan-out Lambdas could also access the same stream, acting independently of each other
+Multiple other enhanced fan-out Lambdas could also access the same stream, acting independently of each other, maintaining their own transactional view of the stream

 ### Outstanding Tasks

 Stuff for the next iteration:

-1. Ensure the app is transactional by using [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are atomic across both the Customer and CustomerEvent table
+1. Plug in the newly released [Amazon DynamoDB Transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html), so that data updates are atomic across both the Customer and CustomerEvent table
 2. Downstream client (KinesisStreamS3Processor) is not idempotent
 3. Consider rewriting in Node.js with TypeScript - the cold start times are a killer!
 8 to 10 seconds